Techcyte/pipeline-lib/README.md

 A Pipeline has three parts:

-1. A single *source* generator, outputting a linear stream of work items
+1. A *source* generator, outputting a stream of work items
-2. *Worker* generators, consuming a linear stream of inputs and producing stream of outputs.
+2. *Processor* generators, consuming a linear stream of inputs and producing stream of outputs.
 These streams do not have to be one-to-one.
-If the inputs and outputs can be handled independently (user responsible for verifying this), then these workers can be multiplexed across parallel threads.
+If the inputs and outputs can be handled independently (user responsible for verifying this), then these processors can be multiplexed across parallel threads.
-3. A *sink*: either another function that consumes items, or an iterator that the main thread can use to veiw the outputs.
-If it is a function that consumes items, then it can be multiplexed like a worker.
+3. A *sink*: a function that consumes an iterator, returns None

+The runtime execution model has two concepts:

+1. Max Packets in Flight: Max number of total packets being constructed or being consumed.
+A "packet" is assumped to be under construction whenever a producer or a consumer worker is running.
+So `packets_in_flight=1` means that the work on the data is completed fully synchronously.
+If the number of packets is greater than the number of workers, they are stored FIFO queue buffer.
+1. Workers: A worker is an independent thread of execution working in an instance of a generator.
+More than one worker can potentially lead to greater throughput, depending on the implementation.

 ### Runtime error handling behavior

-The bulk of this library's complexity is in robust error handling.
-The following rules for handling errors are tested (TODO: link these to the relevant unit test names)
+The following rules for handling errors are tested.

-1. If the *source* generator stops normally before downstream *workers* or *sinks*, then the remaining workers will continue to consume thier buffers without issue.
+1. If the *source* generator stops normally before downstream *processor* or *sinks*, then the remaining workers will continue to consume thier buffers without issue.
-1. If a *worker* generator stops normally **after** its upstream threads have finished, then remainder of the pipeline continues proccessing the remainder of the buffered work
+1. If a *processor* generator stops normally **after** its upstream threads have finished, then remainder of the pipeline continues proccessing the remainder of the buffered work
-1. If any *source*, *worker*, or *sink* raises an exception, the entire queue is killed and an error is raised in the main thread with a helpful error message detailing exactly which pipeline step(s) failed and with what error(s).
+1. If any *source*, *processor*, or *sink* raises an exception, the entire queue is killed and an error is raised in the main thread with a helpful error message detailing exactly which pipeline step(s) failed and with what error(s).

 ### Type checking

 This library enforces strict type hint checking at pipeline build time through runtime type annotation introspection.
-So similarly to pydantic or cattrs, it will validate your pipeline based on whether the input of a worker (the first argument) in the pipeline matches the type of the output of the worker before it.
+So similarly to pydantic or cattrs, it will validate your pipeline based on whether the input of a processor (the first argument) in the pipeline matches the type of the output of the processor before it.
 Rules include:

-1. First argument of any worker or sink must be an `Iterable[<some_type>]` where that type matches the return type of the previous function
+1. First argument of any processor or sink must be an `Iterable[<some_type>]` where that type matches the return type of the previous function
-1. Any source or worker function must return an `Iterable[<some_type>]`
+1. Any source or processor function must return an `Iterable[<some_type>]`
 1. All arguments other than the first are specified in the `constants` input dict to the PipelineTask (the types of these objects are not currently checked)

+There are also some sanity checks on the runtime values

+1. `num_workers > 0`
+1. `num_workers <= MAX_NUM_WORKERS` (currently fixed at 128)
+1. `num_workers <= packets_in_flight` (can deadlock if this isn't true)